How to schedule an appointment

 - On the Cougar Pathway homepage, click “Request a Counseling Appointment”

-- Select "Virtual" or "Phone" as your appointment location
+- Select Virtual, Phone, or the specific campus as your appointment location

 Resources to know before scheduling your appointment